 - establishing or has established a new Principal Residence in an area more than 100 miles from the Borrowers current Principal Residence.”

 HUD 4000.1 adds that in such cases, “If the Borrower moves back to the original area, the Borrower is not required to live in the original house and may obtain a new FHA-insured Mortgage on a new Principal Residence, provided the relocation meets the two requirements above.”

 Borrowers who technically meet such exceptions would be required to provide supporting documentation in order for the lender to be able to justify approving borrowers who want to carry second FHA loans.

 In any case, lender standards, state law, and other requirements may also apply.
-The FHA loan rules that make purchasing another home with an FHA mortgage possible may be cancelled out by lender standards or state law, so it’s important to research the lender and the new housing market to see what may be possible.
+The FHA loan rules that make purchasing another home with an FHA mortgage possible may be canceled out by lender standards or state law, so it’s important to research the lender and the new housing market to see what may be possible.